 This report shows the client/matter name in the first column, and then the next columns will show what amounts are overdue in which time frame.
 Typically, the time frame is a 30-day window.
 The report looks something like this:

 You read the report by looking at the client-matter and finding the columns that have amounts in them to see how far past due the amounts are.
 In the above example, ABC Company – Estate Planning matter has $100 past due, Bouchard, Loyd – PI matter has $800 that is more than 90 days past due, Bouchard, Loyd – Consultation matter has $110.50 31-60 days past due, etc.

 This is a useful report because, at a glance, you can tell immediately which clients have significant past-due balances, and you can see how long each client’s/matter’s receivables have been on your firm’s books.
 This report allows your firm’s practice management team to figure out where to focus your firm’s collection activities.

 If you need to know how many days overdue a specific client/matter invoice is, most accounting programs allow you to print a detailed report that lists every overdue invoice as well as the number of days the invoice is past due.
-So, the report will look something like this:

 In Quickbooks, the report can group the invoices by the number of days overdue.
 In other programs, you may need to export the report to Excel and then do a manual sort first by the number of days overdue and second by client/matter, and then subgroup the reports by the range of days overdue.